armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-5.md

 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H3.
 -->

+### Terraform Show stage

+There is a new Terraform Show stage available as part of the Terraform Integration.
+This stage is the equivalent of running the `terraform show` command with Terraform.
+The JSON output from your `planfile` can be used in subsequent stages.

+To use the stage, select it from the stage configuration UI.
+Note that the Show stage depends on your Plan stage.
+For more information, see the [Show Stage section in the Terraform Integration docs]({{< ref "terraform-use-integration" >}}).

 ###  Spinnaker Community Contributions